mikhaelcohen/k8s_terraform_kubespray/README.md

 ./setup_k8s.sh
 ```

 It will display you the floating IP and the Token to use to connect to the Dashboard

+Next steps :
+* Connect K8S to Openstack API for Volume
+* Deploy EFK for logging within k8s
+* Deploy Grafana and Prometheus for supervision
+* Test traefik instead of nginx ingress